 Gall Fly Produces Goldenrod Galls

-The Gall fly produces goldenrod galls which become the food source and host plant for gall fly larva over the course of the winter.
+The Gall fly produces goldenrod galls that become the food source and host plant for gall fly larva over the course of the winter.
 The insect has a fairly interesting lifecycle.

 Ever See Bulb Like Structure On Goldenrod?

 Gall Fly produces goldenrod galls which are the large bulbs you see on goldenrod plant stalks in the autumn and winter months.

 Did you know that a fly produces those swollen bulb looking formations?

 The Canadian goldenrod and a few additional goldenrod varieties are host plants to gall fly larva.